 So if you are here to learn the right from wrong, you’d want to use geo-targeting by using keywords that your exact potentials are likely to use if they need your services.

 “But, local SEO is a good solution,” you’d say.

-You’ve got it, and the fact needs no second consideration.
+You’ve got it, and the fact needs no second consideration or validation.